Teams, tales and tips – a guide to the local game

-So close to Antwerp it’s close to the main tram network, Beveren has welcomed home more major silverware in modern times than Belgium’s biggest city on the opposite bank of the River Scheldt.
+So close to Antwerp it’s just off the main tram network, Beveren has welcomed home more major silverware in modern times than Belgium’s biggest city on the opposite bank of the River Scheldt.

 The club that won those two league titles and two cups, however, no longer exist.
 SK Beveren, who claimed those trophies over five golden years in the late 1970s and early 1980s, known as KSK Beveren from 1984, lost their professional status in 2010.

 After KSK came… chaos.
 KSK merged with Sint-Niklaas-based KV Red Star Waasland, named after the region, to become KV Red Star Waasland-Beveren.
-Known by all as simply Waasland-Beveren, inheritors of KSK’s yellow-and-blue kit and Freethiel Stadion on Klapperstraat west of town, this is the club that has been battling in the lower positions of Belgium’s top-tier Division 1A since 2012.
+Known by all as simply Waasland-Beveren, inheritors of KSK’s yellow-and-blue kit and Freethiel Stadion on Klapperstraat west of town, this is the club that was battling in the lower positions of Belgium’s top-tier Division 1A from 2012 to 2021.

 The original KSK still exist, as a women’s team in Belgium’s highest provincial league, under the same umbrella as YB SK and also playing at Lindenlaan.